9K32 Strela-2: Northern Ireland

 The Provisional Irish Republican Army (IRA) acquired some missiles from Libya.
 One was reported to have been fired at a British Army Air Corps Lynx helicopter in July 1991 in South Armagh; however, it missed its target.
 To counter the new threat, the British helicopters flew in pairs below 15 meters (50 feet) or above 150 meters (500 feet).

 Spain

 In 2001, the Basque separatist group ETA tried on three occasions (29 April, 4 and 11 May) to use Strela 2 missiles to shoot down the Dassault Falcon 900 aircraft with the then-Spanish Prime Minister Jose Maria Aznar on board.
 The attempts, which were made near the Fuenterrabía and Foronda airports, were unsuccessful as each time the missiles failed to launch.
 In 2004, several systems were captured by the Civil Guard.
 Some Strela 2 missiles were bought from the IRA in 1999, while Libya was tracked as the original source used by the IRA.

 Ukraine

-During the 2022 Russian invasion of Ukraine, Germany reversed its ban on weapon sales to provide Ukraine with military support.
-On 23 March 2022, German Foreign Minister Annalena Baerbock confirmed the delivery of 500 Strela missiles from Germany.
+During the Russian invasion of Ukraine, Germany reversed its ban on weapon sales to provide Ukraine with military support.
+On 23 March 2022, German Foreign Minister Annalena Baerbock confirmed the delivery of 500 Strela-2 missiles which were part of former East German arsenals.